 |Ryzen 5 3600X||6 / 12||3.8GHz / 4.4GHz||95W||$249||July 7|

 |Ryzen 5 3600||6 / 12||3.6GHz / 4.2GHz||65W||$199||July 7|

-Admittedly, there weren’t many new details to report with regards to AMD’s upcoming Ryzen chips this evening, but they did show a rather amusing streaming demonstration that put Intel’s Core i9-9900K CPU to shame.
+Admittedly, there weren’t many new details to report with regards to AMD’s upcoming Ryzen chips this evening, but they did show a rather amusing streaming demonstration that put Intel’s Coffee Lake top dog, the Core i9-9900K, to shame.
 Demonstrating what kind of advantages their 12-core Ryzen 9 3900X brings to the table, AMD put both chips through The Division 2’s benchmark and showed what kind of performance you’d see as a viewer on YouTube if a streamer was broadcasting using OBS’s Slow quality preset at a resolution of 1080p at 10,000 Kbps CBR.